MicrosoftDocs/memdocs/windows-365/enterprise/health-checks-connectivity.md

 If the Cloud PC is connected, the status shows as **Available**.

-If there is a problem with the Cloud PC's connection due to malfunctioning components, the status shows as **Unavailable**.
-Details appear on the right.
+If there's a problem with the Cloud PC's connection due to malfunctioning components, the status shows as **Unavailable**.
 Select **Troubleshoot this connection** to troubleshoot the issue.

 ## Connectivity errors